 Last updated by Chris Bulbulian

-We provide two separate pieces: a fiber modem (technical name Optical Network Terminal or "ONT") paired with a Gigabit-capable AC-class wireless router, specifically the Zyxel EMG3425-Q10A.
-You will always receive the modem in either case as it is a necessary piece of equipment.
-The decision of whether or not to use our router is what will be covered here.
+You will always receive the ONT in either case (at no additional cost) as it is a necessary piece of equipment.
+The decision of whether to attach our wireless router to the ONT -- or your own -- is what will be covered here.

 How It Works

-If you choose to do this, you should be aware of the limitations that creates for our customer service team.
+If you choose to go down the BYOR path, you should be aware of the limitations that creates for our customer service team.
 Our technical support will not have visibility to any routers attached to our network, and as such cannot troubleshoot issues related to customer-supplied equipment.
-We will be able to confirm if the service is working leading up to our fiber modem only.
+We will not be able to assist with setting up BYOR hardware, and we will be able to confirm if the service is working up to the ONT only.

 When should you use your own hardware vs ours

 Before you choose to supply your own hardware, it is important that you confirm it is capable of handling the speed you choose.
-We have a list (found here) of highly rated 3rd party routers that we recommend for our Gigabit speed service.
+We have a list (found here) of highly rated 3rd party routers that are well reviewed.
+Customers have noted they work well with our Gigabit service.

+Next up is to check the "specs".
 At a minimum, the packaging should say either "Gigabit" or "10/100/1000 Mbps Ethernet" (or both), if it is capable of handling gigabit speeds.
-It is best to check for the actual throughput rating of your hardware before finalizing your decision as many devices (particularly firewalls) with gigabit ports are limited to actual throughput below 1000 Mbps (sometimes as low as 200 Mbps per port).
+It is best to check for the actual throughput rating of your hardware before finalizing your decision as many devices (particularly business-grade firewalls) with gigabit ports are limited to actual throughput below 1000 Mbps (sometimes as low as 200 Mbps per port).
 This info should be included in the spec sheet of the hardware.
 If you no longer have the packaging, you can likely look up your device's specs online and determine if it is gigabit capable.

 If you're using Wi-Fi, it's also a good idea to check what Wi-Fi standards your router supports.
 802.11ac will provide you with the best wireless speeds, on compatible devices.